Contents

 - Preparing all the necessary documents for the Franchise Grant

-- Issuing the Franchise Grant to one prospective Franchisee
+- Issuing the Franchise Grant to the chosen prospective franchisee

 - Negotiating any required amendments to the documents

-- Issuing of the final version of the Franchise Grant documents for execution
+- Issuing the final version of the Franchise Grant documents for execution

-- Organising and assisting in the execution of the documents to ensure everything has been done correctly
+- Organising and facilitating the execution of the documents to ensure everything is completed correctly

 Need Help?